webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

 provide vertex data to a vertex shader is via vertex buffers and attributes.

-Vertex buffers are just like any other WebGPU buffer.
-They hold data.
+Vertex buffers are just like any other WebGPU buffer; they hold data.
 The difference is we don't access them directly from the vertex shader.
-Instead, we tell WebGPU what kind of data is in the buffer as well as where it is and how it's organized.
+Instead, we tell WebGPU what kind of data is in the buffer and how it's organized.
 It then pulls the data out of the buffer and provides it for us.

 Let's take the last example from
 [the previous article](webgpu-storage-buffers.html)